 Why and how do endurance athletes use NSAIDs?
 Athletes use NSAIDs because endurance sports require pushing through limits, which can be uncomfortable, combined with the fact that injury prevalence is very high in these sports (with running having an injury rate of 70-80%).
 Pain is part of the game.
 So what’s the big deal if we pop a couple over-the-counter pills to help out?

-Here are some adverse effects of NSAIDs:
+Here are some adverse effects of NSAID:

 Higher risk of acute kidney injury (with activity)